Weber Master-Touch Gourmet Barbeque System (GBS) 57cm

 Buying a new BBQ can be a daunting experience.
 There are multiple types, from multiple manufacturers that can make it a little mind-boggling.

 As with anything a bit of research is key.
-However, before you start your research I would highly recommend reading this article by Barbechoo which asks 3 key questions that will help with your research:
+However, before you start your research I would highly recommend watching this video from James at Barbechoo.com.
+It’s a fantastic video, that you should watch before you before you make any new BBQ purchase.

 I have always loved doing a BBQ and for a few years just bought cheap charcoal BBQ’s every year.
 We were renovating a house and I didn’t want to spend too much, although a new ‘cheap’ BBQ arrived each year for 5 years!
 In hindsight a longer term purchase would have been much wiser.